 Where can I find out more and meet the faculty and administrators?

 Meet the faculty, administrators, and current SRU Gateway students at our annual mid-April Open House.
-An agenda and specific date for this program is announced via postcard.

 For additional information regarding SRU Gateway, please contact the office of Admissions.